 I was born on May 29, 2005 in the state of Washington.
 My parents were named Bleau Onyx and La Deuce.
 I have quite the family history.
 Champions run in my family!
 My grandfather was a thoroughbred racehorse in Europe.
 I am a registered American Quarter Horse (#4725067), which means I am three-fourths Quarter Horse and one-fourth thoroughbred.
 Because I am an American Quarter Horse, I excel at sprinting short distances, Not to brag, but I can outrun most of my fellow equine therapists!
 In fact, some American Quarter Horses have been clocked of speeds up to 55 m.p.h.

-I’m the other resident pony here at LyonHeart and I am twelve years old.
+I’m the other resident pony here at LyonHeart and I am thirteen years old.
 I have some advantages over my equine cousins.
 Ponies like me are usually stockier and stronger than horses.
 We also have thicker manes and coats to help protect us from the cold.
 This comes in handy during our cold Nebraska winters!

 Like my fellow equine therapists, I’m also considered highly intelligent.
 Although, at times, my owners have confused this with stubbornness.
 I just had to go on record to correct them!
 We also have a resident mama horse named Misty.
 I like to think I’m a miniature version of her.
 Nuzzling and hugs are my favorite hobby!